arichar6/turbopy/README.md

 turboPy
 =======================

 A lightweight computational physics framework, based on the organization of turboWAVE.
-Implements a "Simulation, Module, Tool" class hierarchy.
+Implements a "Simulation, PhysicsModule, Tool" class hierarchy.

 To Do